opengiveback/OpenGiveBack/README.md

 ### Way 3:
 Only **b)** and, if not implied or purposedfully not quoted, **c)** tier name (for ,minimum space requirements)

+You can register your OpenGiveBack-er product on opengiveback.org, it shall be listed on the site after manual data verification.

 ## Example of OpenGiveBack application